facultyai/dash-bootstrap-components/docs/components_page/components/form.md

 The `Input` component has two properties, `valid` and `invalid`, that can be set in callbacks.
 They can be used to indicate whether the input value is valid or invalid.
 When `valid=True`, the `Input` will be styled with a green colored border, similarly when `invalid=True` the input will be styled with a red colored border.

 The `FormFeedback` component should be added to the `FormGroup` containing the `Input` it is associated with.
-Use the `valid` property to indicate whether the feedback should display for valid or invalid inputs.
+Use the `type` property to indicate whether the feedback should display for valid or invalid inputs, it accepts the strings `"valid"` or `"invalid"`.
 The feedback automatically display when the validity of the `Input` in the `FormGroup` matches that of the `FormFeedback`.
 This is perhaps easiest to see with an example such as the below.

 {{example:components/form/feedback.py:email_input}}